Lucky (2020 film)

-Lucky is a 2020 American horror film directed by Natasha Kermani, from a screenplay by Brea Grant, who also stars in the leading role.
+Lucky is a 2020 American horror film directed by Natasha Kermani and written by and starring Brea Grant.
 The film premiered at the Fantasia International Film Festival on August 23, 2020, and on Shudder on March 4, 2021.

 Synopsis

 Life takes a sudden turn for May, a popular self-help book author, when she finds herself the target of a mysterious man with murderous intentions.
-Every night, without fail he comes after her, and every day the people around her barely seem to notice.
+Every night, without fail he comes after her, and every day, the people around her barely seem to notice.
 With no one to turn to, May is pushed to her limits and must take matters into her own hands to survive and to regain control of her life.